cyberbotics/webots-doc/guide/object-rocks.md

 - `color`: Defines the color of the rock.

-- `ambientIntensity`: Defines the ambiant intensity of the rock.
+- `ambientIntensity`: Defines the ambient lighting intensity of the rock.

 ## Rock17cm